 As mentioned above, you’re limited to the below choices when selecting a Header:

 These headers have a clear bias that favors industries with the highest average costs per click.
-Take “Insurance coverage” – insurance keywords are among the most expensive in AdWords and can run up to $55 for just one click.
+Take “Insurance coverage” – insurance keywords are among the most expensive in Google Ads (formerly known as Google AdWords) and can run up to $55 for just one click.
 After that, 4 out of the 12 headers are catered to travel and accommodations, something that we see Google pushing in other ad formats such as Google Flights, the equivalent of shopping ads but for flights, and feeds that will dynamically serve Hotel & Rental listings.

 After this, 2 out of the 12 Headers go to the Education market – no surprise there since education is another of the top 10 most expensive paid search industries.
 There is also a big win here for the retail folks, who can give more detail on the brands they sell or the different styles of their products without having to take away precious ad text space.